 I am a natural resource economist who specializes in the study of global warming.
-I was born in a remote rural village in South Korea in 1972 and flew over the Pacific Ocean in July 2000 to study for a PhD at the University of California, Berkeley and eventually received a PhD degree in Environmental and Resource Economics from Yale University in May 2006 with a dissertation on behavioral models of global warming.
+I was born in a remote rural village in South Korea in 1972 and flew over the Pacific Ocean in July 2000 to study for a doctoral degree at the University of California, Berkeley and eventually received a PhD degree in Environmental and Natural Resource Economics from Yale University in May 2006 with a dissertation on behavioral models of global warming.
 While at Yale, I had the great honor to learn from Robert Mendelsohn and William Nordhaus on the economics of global warming.
 Since 2003, I have worked with the World Bank on various climate change projects in Africa, Latin America, and Asia.
 At present, I am working with the University of Sydney as a Senior Researcher (eqiv. to Associate Professor in the US) at the Faculty of Agriculture and Environment.
 I held Professor positions in Scotland and in Spain in the past.

 Research Centers and Researchers

 I am associated, officially or unofficially, with the following professional organizations:

 International Society for Ecological Economics

 Regional Science Association International